gigialc/gigialc/README.md

 - 🔭 I'm currently working on agentic new internet infrastructure for agentic AI.
 - 🌱 I'm currently learning federated learning and other ML techniques.
 - 👯 I'm looking to collaborate on fashion or healthcare.
-- I'm doing research at MIT Media Lab at the fluid interfaces group.
+- I'm doing research at MIT Media lab at the fluid interfaces group.
-- I'm part of the Sundai club!!
+- I'm part of the [Sundai club](https://www.sundai.club/) !!
 Hosted an event on Famtech.
 - ⚡ Fun fact: I have gone skydiving 3 times in my life and I was a pro horse rider.

 ## 🛠️ Technologies & Tools